 Upside Down and Clinging

 Bat spirit animal says, “I’m not going to let that bring me down.
 I’m climbing as high as I can and riding this one out.”
 There is an intense tenacity in bat symbolism, more so than you will find almost anywhere else.
-Even when things are at their very, very worst and it seems like we won’t be able to go on, bat is the voice deep inside us that rebels and tells us to keep hanging in there.
+Even when things are at their very, very worst and it seems like we won’t be able to go on, bat is the voice deep inside us that tells us to keep hanging in there.
 Bat symbolism is about not giving up, not matter how hard it gets.

 Is this Ever Going to End?